Biden, Xi clash on Taiwan but try to 'manage' differences

 White House officials and their Chinese counterparts spent weeks negotiating details of the meeting, which was held at Xi's hotel with translators providing simultaneous interpretation through headsets.
 Each leader was flanked by nine N-95 mask-wearing aides, and in the case of Xi, at least one official newly elevated in the recent Congress to its top leadership.

-U.S. officials were eager to see how Xi approached the meeting after consolidating his position as the unquestioned leader of the state and whether that made him more or less likely to seek out areas of co-operation with the U.S.
+U.S. officials were eager to see how Xi approached the meeting after consolidating his position as the unquestioned leader of the state -- whether that made him more or less likely to seek out areas of cooperation.

 Biden said Xi was as he's always been.